WiktoriaZielinska/Adaptive-Mesh-Refinement/Visualizing With VisIt/README.md

 ---

 ## Steps 11 - 12: Selecting the Files for Visualization
-Now that you’ve located your directories, choose the specific files needed for visualization.
+After locating the correct directories, you select the simulation files you need for visualization.
+In these steps, you’ll choose the ```.xdmf``` files and set the appropriate time for visualization.
+This step is crucial because selecting the right files and time ensures that you’re visualizing the correct simulation data.
+This choice impacts the accuracy and relevance of your results.

 ### 11. In ```Files```, scroll down and click on the ```parthenon``` files that have ```"xdmf"``` in them.
 Then click on ```OK```: